z-uza/CFG_Final_Project_Group_2/README.md

 **[Majella O'Mahony](https://github.com/MadgeMom)**
 * Currently on the Full Stack Pathway of a Nano Degree with Code First Girls.
 I have a teaching background in Education and I Mentor and coach autistic adults and adults with ADHD.
 What inspired me to learn computer languages...?
 When I was a teacher I discovered that creating coding projects were the highlight of my week and also my students.
 I want to turn a fun hobby into a full-time job!

-Previous CFG Projects:
-- Designed and created an interactive web application using HTML, CSS and Javascript
-- Created an interactive web application with a suite of interactive productivity tools using HTML, CSS and Javascript
-- Create a console app in Python to interact with an API to obtain Data and transform Data for impact
-- Designed and built a relational database, with complex queries, in-built functions, joins, stored procedures and to handle specific complex Data requirements
-- created an interactive App using HTTP requests and internal API to support fictional business

 **[Beth Hopla](https://github.com/bhpla9)**
 * I am a career-switcher with a background in digital marketing who is looking to channel my analytical and creative problem-solving abilities into the exciting world of tech.
 Currently enrolled in the CFG Full Stack degree, I am acquiring foundational skills across wide range of technologies which I hope will propell me to a successful career within such a dynamic field.